acm-uiuc/til/_til/linux/add-user-to-sudoers.md

 By default, on Ubuntu, members of the sudo group have sudo privileges.

-As the new user, verify that you can use sudo by prepending "sudo" to the command that you want to run with superuser privileges.
+As the new user, verify that you can use sudo by prepending ``sudo`` to the command that you want to run with superuser privileges.

 ```
 sudo command_to_run
 ```

-For example, you can list the contents of the /root directory, which is normally only accessible to the root user.
+For example, you can list the contents of the ```/root``` directory, which is normally only accessible to the root user.

 ```
 sudo ls -la /root